 \subsection{Initial Quadrotor Acceleration}

-As described in Section~\ref{sec:landingstrategy}, the quadrotor will hover above the road until it senses the ground vehicle passing right below it.
+As described in Section~\ref{sec:landingstrategy}, the quadrotor will hover until it senses the ground vehicle passing below it.
 Due to the relatively slow dynamics of the quadrotor controller, it takes some time to accelerate to the ground vehicle's speed.
 By this time, the deck is already out of the camera's sight, and the visual servoing procedure cannot be used for landing.

-To compensate for the delay in reaching the ground vehicle's speed and to gain the sight of the deck again, an initial period of high acceleration is set right after sensing the passing ground vehicle.
-In this period the desired speed is set to a value higher than the vehicle's speed for some short time until the quadrotor compensates the created gap with the vehicle.
-After this short time, the quadrotor switches to the visual servoing procedure described in Section~\ref{sec:landingvisualservo} with a feed-forward velocity lowered to the current ground vehicle's speed.
-For our tests, the desired speed for reducing the distance was set to be $5$~km/h ($1.39$~m/s) higher than the vehicle's speed.
+To compensate for the delay in reaching the ground vehicle's speed and to gain sight of the deck again, an initial period of high acceleration is set right after sensing the passing ground vehicle.
+In this period, the desired speed is set to a value higher than the vehicle's speed until the quadrotor compensates for the created gap with the vehicle.
+After this time, the quadrotor switches to the visual servoing procedure described in Section~\ref{sec:landingvisualservo} with a feed-forward velocity lowered to the current ground vehicle's speed.

-We tested two different criteria for switching from the higher-speed flight to the visual servoing (box 5 in Figure~\ref{fig:missionflow}) procedure: vision-based and timing-based.
+We tested two different criteria for switching from the higher-speed flight to the visual servoing (box 5 in Figure~\ref{fig2}) procedure: vision-based and timing-based.
 In the vision-based approach, the switch to visual servoing happens when the pattern on the moving vehicle is detected again.
-In the timing-based approach, depending on the processing and dynamics delays of the sensing, and considering the known speed of the vehicle and the set speed for the UAV, it is possible to calculate a fixed time $t_a$ that is enough for catching up with the vehicle.
+In the timing-based approach, depending on the processing and dynamics delays of the sensing and considering the known speed of the vehicle and the set speed for the UAV, it is possible to calculate a fixed time $t_a$ that is enough for catching up with the vehicle.
 After this time, the UAV can start the visual servoing landing.

-\subsection{Final steps and landing}
+\subsection{Final Steps and Landing}

-When the UAV gets too close to the ground vehicle, the camera is not able to see the pattern anymore.
+When the UAV gets too close to the ground vehicle, the camera can no longer see the pattern.
 To prevent the UAV from stopping when the target detector (described in Subsection~\ref{sec:decktrack}) is unable to detect the deck during landing, the UAV is still commanded to move with the known vehicle's speed for a few sampling periods.
-If using one of its point lasers the UAV detects that it has the correct height to land, it increases its vertical velocity down and activates the drone landing procedure, which shuts down the propellers.
+If using one of its point lasers, the UAV detects that it has the correct height to land, it increases its downward vertical velocity and activates the drone landing procedure, which shuts down the propellers.